datacol-io/samples/README.md

 ## Mattermost deployment using Datacol

+[Mattermost](https://about.mattermost.com/) is a self-hosted, open-source alternative of Slack.

 Most of the code is taken from [mattermost-docker](https://github.com/mattermost/mattermost-docker) and changed to deploy on Kubernetes cluster using [Datacol](http://datacol.io).

 The purpose of the project is to show how to deploy a real world application using [Datacol](http://datacol.io).
 We will use [CloudSQL](https://github.com/GoogleCloudPlatform/cloudsql-proxy) (MySQL) as database backend.